gammasoft71/Examples_wxWidgets/README.md

 [Form](src/Form) Shows how to create a simple Gtkmm Form with wxFrame.

-[GroupBox](src/GroupBox) Shows how to create a simple Gtkmm GroupBox with wxPanel.
+[GroupBox](src/GroupBox) Shows how to create a simple Gtkmm GroupBox with wxRadioBox.

 [Panel](src/Panel) Shows how to create a simple Gtkmm Panel with wxPanel.